MAC-DO: An Efficient Output-Stationary GEMM Accelerator for CNNs Using DRAM Technology: MAC-DO and Its Operation

 \subsection{Array Structure}

 Multiple MAC-DO cells are combined and reorganized into an array for computing highly parallel MAC operations.
 A MAC-DO array is basically same as a DRAM array as shown in Figure \ref{figure12}.
 An input activation (I) is converted into a differential input voltage $V_{in}$ and shared across a row of MAC-DO cells using two WLs.
 Similarly, a weight (W) controls a tail capacitor bank (=weight block) added to a bit-line and $A_v$, which is shared across a column through the bit-line.
-Thanks to these input and weight broadcasting, the MAC-DO array can calculate the outer product of two vectors ($I$ and $W$) and accumulate the result in the array at every cycle.
+Now, $A_v$ of each MAC-DO cell is $A_v \approx \frac{2C_T}{N\times C_D}$, where N is the number of MAC-DO cells in a column.
+Thanks to these input and weight broadcasting and output stationary, the MAC-DO array can calculate the outer product of two vectors ($I$ and $W$) and accumulate the result in the array at every cycle.
 In this way, a MAC-DO array can efficiently calculate the product of two matrices.
 For input and weight matrices with proper sizes, every MAC-DO cell inside the array can be engaged in individual MAC operations without leaving an idle cell.
 Therefore, the MAC-DO array architecture has a high utilization ratio of up to $100\%$ and high throughput compared to previous DRAM-based in-situ accelerators \cite{deng2018dracc,li2017drisa,seshadri2017ambit,angizi2019redram,shin2019pvt,li2018scope,roy2021pim}.